calcuis/library-decoder/README.md

 `_msgData`(): Returns the data payload of the current transaction.

-The `Address` library provides several low-level functions for working with Ethereum addresses, including:
+Another library `Address` provides several low-level functions for working with Ethereum addresses, including:

 `isContract`(address account): Checks whether an address corresponds to a contract or an externally-owned account.